bonnyopiyo/acing-DS-Questions-Interview/README.md

-# acing-DS-Questions-Interview
+# Acing DS Interview Questions
-This will aid you prepare for an interview
+This will aid you in preparing for a DS interview

 # Pandas
 import pandas as pd